paritytech/substrate/client/transaction-pool/README.md

 1. On block author request, the graph should be copied and transactions should be removed one-by-one from the graph starting from the one with highest priority and all conditions satisfied.

-1. With current gossip protocol, networking should propagate transactions in the same order as block author would include them.
+With current gossip protocol, networking should propagate transactions in the same order as block author would include them.
 Most likely it's fine if we propagate transactions with cummulative weight not exceeding upcoming `N` blocks (choosing `N` is subject to networking conditions and block times).

+Note that it's not a strict requirement though to propagate exactly the same transactions that are prepared for block inclusion.
+Propagation is best effort, especially for block authors and is not directly incentivised.
+However the networking protocol might penalise peers that send invalid or useless transactions so we should be nice to others.
+Also see below a proposal to instead of gossiping everyting have other peers request transactions they are interested in.

-However, since the pool is expected to store more transactions than what can fit to a single block.
+Since the pool is expected to store more transactions than what can fit to a single block.
 Validating the entire pool on every block might not be feasible, so the actual implementation might need to take some shortcuts.